 Our audit was conducted for the purpose of forming an opinion on ABMC's financial statements.
-The information in the Statement of Board Chairman and CEO, Statement of Chief Financial Officer, and Other Information section contains a wide range of information, some of which is not directly related to the financial statements.
+The information in the Letter from the Secretary and Other Accompanying Information section contains a wide range of information, some of which is not directly related to the financial statements.
 This information is presented for purposes of additional analysis and is not a required part of the financial statements or the RSI.
 We read the other information included with the financial statements in order to identify material inconsistencies, if any, with the audited financial statements.